 Even without a global pandemic, there’s plenty of reasons to give your headphones a good thorough cleaning.
 That’s especially true if you use them regularly.
 Whether you have a pair of over-ear cans or true wireless earbuds, clean headphones are happy headphones—and ones that are less infested with microbes.

-Editor’s note: this article was updated on March 30, 2021, to include a content menu and technical information.
+Editor’s note: this article was updated on June 29, 2021, to include address an FAQ about cleaning earbuds’ grills.

 Why you should clean your headphones

-Of course, we’re not going to advocate taking your headphones apart for no good reason, there’s actually a few things that merit consideration.
+Of course, we’re not going to advocate taking your headphones apart for no good reason, there are actually a few things that merit consideration.

 What you need to clean headphones: